 I keep tracking of things to do in Things.
 I don’t have a fancy GTD systems all set up, rather something far simpler.
 I simply have 10 different folders: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday, 2018, 2018-2028 and Inbox.
 It’s all pretty self-explanatory but I add tasks to whatever day I need to perform them which makes it easy to check in at the end of the day and see if I’ve done everything I should have.
 If not, simply move it to the next day.
 2018 are bigger things I want to do this year and 2018-2028 are for things that are more like a mini bucketlist (e.g. visit Chicago, attend WWDC, be kinder).
 Inbox is where things that I add through Siri end up for sorting.

 I’ve tried Evernote, Bear and all the fancy notes apps but keep returning to the stock Notes.
 It’s simple and lightweight and the drawing capabilities are much improved in iOS12.
+Update: I’ve started to keep all of my notes in Notion.
+It’s so responsive and still extremely powerful.
+So far, I’m liking it a lot.
 I do a lot of work in Keynote which works really well on both the iMac and the iPad.
 I keep my book keeping in a Numbers file that I’ve had since I started in 2010.

 I’m blessed with having my own office space and the tools I use here are carefully selected.
-After years of using a Macbook Pro with an external monitor, I finally took the leap in 2017 to switch to an iMac and an iPad Pro for traveling.
-I’ve always found that it’s almost impossible to do real design work on a Macbook without an external monitor anyway and I couldn’t be happier with this setup.
+After years of using a Macbook Pro with an external monitor, I finally took the leap in 2017 to switch to an iMac.
 The iMac is one of the best Apple products there is imho; the screen is amazing, the computer looks great and works like a charm.
-I have the 10.5” iPad Pro with a 4G connectivity which turned out to be a blessing - no more hassling with sketchy airport wifi!
-Especially since roaming fees were banned in Europe, this works great.
-My mobile plan includes two SIM cards and unlimited data.
+I use a Macbook Pro 13” for traveling and an iPad Mini for entertainment.

 I’m currently using the iPhone X and while I love it - knowing myself I’m likely to exchange it in September for whatever new model arrives.